Eight Ways to Boost Your Self-Esteem

 Self-esteem isn’t something to be taken lightly.
-The more you love and respect yourself, the better your quality of life will be.
-It’s important to remember that your thoughts and emotions also directly affect your physical health.
+The more you love and respect yourself, the better your quality of life.
+It’s important to remember and easy to forget that your thoughts and emotions also directly affect your physical health.

 Stop waiting for the approval of others

-Getting exercise in general is a positive self-esteem habit.
+A Merck Manuals medical publication states that doing exercise, in general, is another way to increase your self-esteem.
 For starters, you generate endorphins that will make you feel more at ease and satisfied.
 In addition, having a body that’s in good physical condition makes you feel better about yourself.

 Learn to accept yourself

-Having a social support network is important for improving your self-esteem.
-Knowing that you have people who stand by you will give you a sense of security and the confidence that you need.
+As also described in the study cited above, having a social support network is important in order to improve your self-esteem.
+Knowing that you have people who will always stand by you will give you a sense of security and the confidence that you need.

 Make a list of your qualities and values

-At first it will be hard to do.
+Thus, it’ll be hard to do at first.
 If you find that you’re stuck, ask for help from a close friend or a relative.
-You’ll see that after an honest conversation you have a clearer image of the qualities that make you unique.
+You’ll see that after an honest conversation you’ll have a clearer image of the qualities that make you unique.

 Review the list and add new qualities as you discover them.
 That way each morning you can reread it and modify it as necessary.
 Don’t limit yourself: any quality is important.